Beautiful Boy-2018

 Grade: B+

-The film is also the first Temple production to be filmed in Technicolor and the last of her major successes.
-The picture is very good though not the first I would choose as a starting point in her collection: saccharin, wholesome, and predictable are adjectives to describe the film, but also just what audiences adore about the star’s cinematic projects.
+The film is also Temple’s first production filmed in Technicolor and the last of her major successes.
+It is perfect, though not the first I would choose as a starting point in her collection.
+The film is saccharin, wholesome, and predictable, which are also adjectives audiences adore about the star’s cinematic projected film, looselyosely based on A Little Princess by Frances Hodgson Burnfilm, was criticized at the time release for deviatingaying too far from the original novel.

 In the story, Temple plays Sara, the wealthy daughter of a military Captain (Ian Hunter) who is left to reside in a well-to-do girl’s school when her father is called away to serve in the war.
-When he unexpectedly dies in battle Sara is left penniless and forced to work as a servant in the school she once attended.
+When he unexpectedly dies in battle, Sara is left penniless and forced to work as a servant in the school she once attended.

 My preference is for the black-and-white productions of the early and mid-1930s.